-Whether you’re creating a new website from scratch or just revamping your current site, it’s important to keep things in perspective.
-There are thousands of articles/blogs/books that address how to design a website.
-You can read in depth every aspect of the design and spend hundreds of hours learning the ins and outs.
+Whether you’re creating a new website from scratch or just revamping your current site, it’s important to keep things in perspective your website design.
+There are thousands of articles/blogs/books that address how to design a successful website.
+You can read in depth every aspect of the website design and spend hundreds of hours learning the ins and outs.
 We know you don’t have that kind of time.
 So we condensed the knowledge of these experts into 3 simple steps.

 Define Your Goals